Related News for Michael Kane

 Training the Coming Generation of Grid-Interactive Efficient Building Operators

-CEE Assistant Professor Michael Kane received a $750,000 award from the US Department of Energy to develop a training program for vocational technology high schools and community colleges that improves entry-level building operators’ literacy in grid-interactive efficient buildings.
+CEE Assistant Professor Michael Kane received a $750,000 award from the U.S. Department of Energy to develop a training program for vocational technology high schools and community colleges that improves entry-level building operators’ literacy in grid-interactive efficient buildings.

-In a new $3.1M grant from the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E), Northeastern Department of Civil and Environmental Engineering Chair and CDM Smith Professor Jerome Hajjar will lead a multi-institution team of researchers developing a new carbon sequestration technique using cross-laminated timber composite floor systems in bolted steel construction for building structures.
+CEE CDM Smith Professor and Chair Jerome Hajjar is leading a $3.1 million award from the Department of Energy’s Advanced Research Projects Agency-Energy (ARPA-E).
+The multi-institutional team of researchers will develop a new carbon sequestration technique using cross-laminated timber composite floor systems in bolted steel construction for building structures.

-Solar Decathlon Team Looks to Design Net-Zero Housing Properties
+Solar Decathlon Team Looks To Design Net-Zero Housing Properties

 Northeastern University Solar Decathlon Team Wins $50K in Contingent DOE Funding